It’s been a long while since I posted anything arty ~ so thought I’d do a quick catch up; explain why, and say Hi.

 So throughout July – September, it was full on for the pair of us, hence no new artwork updates.
 We were busy moving sheds, fixtures and fittings, and many years worth of studio equipment, art and gallery items.
 In between packing boxes and dismantling shelves etc I also painted and waterproofed our old pigeon loft a pretty shade of green (intended as more storage space)…. but as adult and baby bats were arriving in need of rescue, this was soon converted into my new bat hosp/bat gym.
 Meanwhile Brian also rebuilt my old Larmer Shed in our garden at home, and relined and heated another, so that I now have a warm, dry place for all my arty bits and stock.
 Throughout the summer I also continued to receive orders from here in the UK and from the USA.
 This was so reassuring, and am pleased to say my website and business has been up and running throughout, and thank you to all for your orders.

 So here we are.
-I feel extremely lucky and happy to be writing to you from such lovely surroundings, with Brian by my side, and in much better health than when the pandemic started.
+I feel extremely lucky and happy to be writing to you from such lovely surroundings, with Brian by my side, and with him in much better health than when the pandemic started.
 My knee took a hammering with all the moving but is steadily improving and I look forward to sharing new artworks and photos of my new surroundings with you very soon.

 In the meantime, look after yourselves, take care, stay safe,